opulo-inc/docs/docs/byop/testing/actuator-check/index.md

     Interposer Boards Installed
     ![Interposer Boards Installed](images/IMG_1325.JPG)

-    If you bought a LumenPnP kit that did not come with interposer boards installed and would like to upgrade them, please [reach out to our support team](https://opulo.io/pages/contact-support) and we'll get some sent out to you as soon as possible.
+    If you bought a LumenPnP kit that did not come with interposer boards installed and would like to upgrade them, please [reach out to our support team](https://opulo.io/pages/contact-support) and we'll get some sent out to you as soon as possible at only the cost of shipping (even if you're out of warranty).
 We have an [installation guide](https://docs.opulo.io/guides/rev3-vac-interposer/) to guide you through the process.

     If you have the interposer boards installed for your vacuum sensors, change the `G4` to a `G2` in your "sensor read" GCode command.
 This changes the gain of the sensor to a more usable value.
 The difference in value should now be about 2000.